-Any information concerning the invention in earlier patents, journals or other publications (applies world-wide), will prevent the granting of a patent.
-The same applies if the invention has been shown at an exhibition or during a lecture, described in a newspaper, a brochure or verbally.
+For example, if any information concerning the invention has been mentioned in earlier patents, journals or other publications (applies world-wide), or if the invention has been shown at an exhibition or during a lecture, described in a newspaper, on the internet, in a brochure or verbally.

 Have you seen an interesting product at a trade fair?

 If a product has been shown at an exhibition, it can no longer be considered new, and can therefore not be patented in Norway.
 If you have seen an interesting product at an exhibition abroad, and no-one has applied for patent protection for the product in Norway, you may manufacture and sell the product in Norway, as long as it is not in conflict with any other laws or regulations such as marketing legislation.